Open defecation: India

 Since then, through Swachh Bharat, a two-phase program managed by the Indian government, India has constructed around 100 million additional household toilets which would benefit 500 million people in India according to the statistics provided by Indian government (Phase 1: 2014–2019, Phase 2: 2020 to 2025).
 A campaign to build toilets in urban and rural areas achieved a significant reduction in open defecation between 2014 and 2019.
-In September 2019, the Bill & Melinda Gates Foundation awarded Indian leader Narendra Modi for his efforts in improving sanitation in the country.
-According to UNICEF The number of people without a toilet reduced from 550 million to 50 million.
+In September 2019, the Bill & Melinda Gates Foundation honored Indian leader Narendra Modi for his efforts in improving sanitation in the country.
+According to UNICEF, the number of people without a toilet was reduced from 550 million to 50 million.
 There have also been reports of people not using the toilets despite having one, although according to the World Bank, 96% of Indians used the toilets they had.
 In October 2019, Modi declared India to be "open defecation free", though this announcement was met with skepticism by experts who cited slowly changing behaviors, maintenance issues, and water access issues as obstacles that continued to block India's goal of being 100% open defecation free.

-Although open defecation still continues, it has been reduced by a large amount.
-With the success of the Swachh Bharat Mission, Modi has to launch Phase 2 from 2020 to 2025.
-During phase 2 the government will focus on segregation of waste and further eliminating open defecation in the country.
+With the success of the Swachh Bharat Mission, Modi launched Phase 2 from 2020 to 2025.
+During Phase 2, the government is to focus on segregation of waste and further eliminating open defecation.

 Pakistan

+In Pakistan, sanitation facilities are available to only about 42% of the population, 65% in urban areas and 30% in rural settlements in 2009.